easybuilders/easybuild-docs/docs/configuration.md

     Using `/dev/shm` as build path can significantly speed up builds, if it is available and provides a sufficient amount of space.
 Setting up the variable `EASYBUILD_BUILDPATH` in your shell startup files makes this default.
-    However be aware that, fi., two parallel GCC builds may fill up `/dev/shm` !
+    However be aware that multiple parallel builds may fill up `/dev/shm` !

 #### Software and modules install path {: #installpath }